 - Respiratory protection Instructor's Guide

-Industrial silica is used in a vast array of industries, the main ones being the glass, foundries, construction, ceramics, and the chemical industry.
-Silica in its finest form is also used as functional filler for paints, plastics, rubber, and silica sand is used in water filtration and agriculture.
+Industrial silica is used in a variety of industries, the main ones being the glass, foundries, construction, ceramics, and the chemical industry.
 Completion of this course fulfills the training requirements of Respirable Crystalline Silica, WAC Chapter 296-840.